joeblew999/pb-stack/mod/ogen/README.md

 ## todo

-Add SSE / text/event-stream support, so that I could generate boilerplate handler code for https://data-star.dev with ogen.
+Add SSE / text/ event-stream support, so that I could generate boilerplate handler code for https://data-star.dev with ogen.

 one API that returns HTML for the GUI and one that returns JSON for M2M communication.